minima-global/homebrew-minima/README.md

 # homebrew-minima

-If you're using with MacOS and you're familiar with [homebrew](https://brew.sh/), then this guide will explain how to get Minima up on running on it.
+If you're using MacOS and you're familiar with [homebrew](https://brew.sh/), then this guide will explain how to get Minima up on running on it.

 Three use cases: